 The making of tin soldiers starts with a design that was engraved in two blocks of slate, one with the front design, one with the back design of the figure.
 The slate blocks were put together but had small channels and air vents to allow the molten metal to be poured in and drained off.

-As tin is a very soft material lead was added to give the two-dimensional tin figures stability.
+As tin is a very soft material, lead was added to give the two-dimensional tin figures stability.
 Thus, the created children’s toys actually were slightly poisonous.
 Working with tin wasn’t healthy either.
 Tin can affect the body when breathed in, e.g. cause coughing, vomiting, diarrhoea, headache, fatigue and tremors.
-I can also damage the liver and kidneys.
+It can also damage the liver and kidneys.
 Using lead in tin toys was forbidden as late as in the mid-20th century.
+It is, of course, still so today.

 Colouring the figures was not considered important.
 Paint was only used to emphasis aspects, e.g. a saddle or a uniform, while horses were often not colourised at all.
 The colouring was usually done by women.